 “Completing” studies can mean graduating or it can mean withdrawing.
 If you plan to take a break from studies, you should visit the ISSO to discuss your immigration options.

 If you have a study permit, you must do both of these things to keep it valid:

 - Remain enrolled at a Designated Learning Institution (DLI), such as Carleton University.

 - Actively pursue your studies

-These conditions apply to most Carleton students, but there are exemptions for some people.
+These conditions apply to most Carleton students, although students in some situations are exempt.

 Immigration officers may look at whether you satisfy these two conditions:

 - When you apply for a study permit extension